fgoujeon/signal/README.md

 /*
 This class represents a car.
 You can fill its fuel tank and drive it.
-Also, it sends events using fgl::signal.
+Also, it sends events using fgl::signals.
 */
 struct car
 {